deadloct/immutablex-cli/README.md

 Asset will retrive the given asset.
 The `id` and `addr` fields are required.

-For example, to retrieve one of the mythic BitVerse Heroes NFTs:
+For example, to retrieve one of the mythic heroes from the BitVerse Heroes collection:

 ```bash
 % immutablex-cli asset -a 0x6465ef3009f3c474774f4afb607a5d600ea71d95 -i 2578